-- Chop the rhubarb into 5cm (2 in) pieces and place onto the top of the apples.
+- Chop the rhubarb into 5cm (2 in) pieces and place on top of the apples.

 - Add the lemon & cinnamon.

-- Place the pot over the stove and cook for 5-15 minutes or until the apple has softened.
+- Place the pot on the stove and cook for 5-15 minutes or until the apple has softened.

 - Meanwhile prepare the crumble by placing all the topping ingredients in a bowl (Almond flour, coconut flour, honey, cinnamon, coconut oil)

-- Using your fingers mix the ingredients until they resemble a crumbly mix.
+- Using your fingers, mix the ingredients until it resembles a crumbly mix.

-- Place the apple & rhubarb mix into an 8×8 pan.
+- Place the apple & rhubarb mixture into a greased 8×8 pan.

-- Place the topping onto the top of the apple mix.
+- Place the topping on the top of the apple mix.

 - Place in the oven and cook for about 15-20 minutes or until golden brown on top.